suruliraajan/laravel-study-guide/README.md

 Here are some highly recommended YouTube channels and playlists that cover a wide range of Laravel topics, from beginner to advanced:

-Traversy Media - Laravel Crash Course [https://www.youtube.com/watch?v=ImtZ5yENzgE] Brad Traversy is known for creating beginner-friendly crash courses.
+1. Traversy Media - Laravel Crash Course [https://www.youtube.com/watch?v=ImtZ5yENzgE]
+Brad Traversy is known for creating beginner-friendly crash courses.
 This crash course is great for getting started with Laravel quickly.

+2. Laravel Official Channel - Laravel PHP Framework [https://www.youtube.com/user/laravelphp]
+The official Laravel channel provides tutorials, conference talks, and announcements for new Laravel releases.